Browser does not support script.

 Illustration of a range of people of Black heritage

-We're proud to mark Black History Month with events and resources every October, but our commitment to celebrating the achievements of Black people and tackling racism continues all year round.
+As we proudly observe Black History Month every October, we emphasise that our commitment to celebrating the achievements of Black people and combating racism continues is a year round endeavour.

 Get involved

-You can get involved in many ways – attend an event, or check out some of our Race Equality resources below.
+Join us in this celebration of Black history and culture.
+You can get involved in many ways – attend an event, or view the Race Equality resources below.

 Tell us about your teaching, events and activities which celebrate Black History.
 If you are feeling inspired and want to suggest a speaker or an event idea, get in touch!